 The university strongly supports internationalization initiatives including international travel by students.
-The university also recognizes the risks to safety and security of students engaging in such travel, particularly the risks outlined by the U.S. Department of State when it issues a Travel Warning.
-The Travel Warning policy applies to all undergraduate student travel sponsored, organized, supported or recognized by William & Mary, including the Virginia Institute of Marine Science (the university).
-This policy establishes the circumstances under which student travel to countries subject to a U.S. State Department Travel Warning is permitted.
+The university also recognizes the risks to the safety and security of students engaging in such travel, particularly the risks outlined by the U.S. Department of State when it issues a higher level Travel Alert.
+The Policy for Student Travel to TRavel Advisory Countries applies to all undergraduate student travel sponsored, organized, supported or recognized by William & Mary, including the Virginia Institute of Marine Science (the university).
+This policy establishes the circumstances under which student travel to countries subject to higher risk travel advisories is permitted.

 Before Departing the U.S.

 Before you leave home, you should make copies of your passport, driver's license, ISIC card, traveler's checks, and credit cards, making note especially of their customer service numbers, including the number to call from abroad.
 Keep the copies and information separate from your wallet.
 Also, be sure to leave copies of all documents at home with family.
 It is also a good idea to scan your passport and email it to yourself and your family.
 Leave a detailed itinerary with family or friends in the U.S., so they can contact you if necessary.

 Do not bring unnecessary valuables with you abroad, but if you do, be sure to pack them in your carry-on bag.